-Analysis data is saved by pressing 'ok' with the MEMORISE option highlighted in the background.
-If draught, smoke and ambient CO values have been measured these are also memorised.
+Analysis data is saved by pressing ' or ' with the MEMORISE option highlighted in the background.
+If draught, smoke and ambient CO (NO) values have been measured these are also memorised.

 Once a series of test records has been memorised, the user can ask the instrument to display the average value.
-The relative analysis report can then be printed via the Print Menu.
+The relative